petobens/trueline/README.md

     background colors.
     - `TRUELINE_USER_SHOW_IP_SSH=false`: boolean variable that determines whether to show the ip address or hostname in a ssh connection.
+    - `TRUELINE_USER_ALWAYS_SHOW_HOSTNAME=false`: boolean variable that determines
+    whether to always show the ip address or hostname (not just in a ssh connection).
 - working_dir:
     - `TRUELINE_WORKING_DIR_SPACE_BETWEEN_PATH_SEPARATOR=true`: boolean variable that
     determines whether to add (or not) a space before and after the path separator.